 - Cut the squash into 12 cubes.
 Put in a medium saucepan with ½ tsp. salt and the sugar and add water just to cover.
 Bring to a boil over high heat.
 Reduce to a simmer and cook until a skewer goes through the middle easily, 4-7 minutes.
 Drain.
 Toss gently with the oil.

 - Preheat the grill for direct grilling over medium heat.
 Toss the butter with the scallops.

-- Onto a soaked skewer thread a cube of squash, a basil leave, a scallop and then another basil leave and another cube of squash.
+- Onto a soaked skewer thread a cube of squash, a basil leaf, a scallop, and then another basil leaf and another cube of squash.
 Repeat with remaining skewers.
 Grill until scallops are just cooked through, about 2-3 minutes per side.

 - Meanwhile, in a small bowl combine the yogurt, garlic, lemon zest, chopped basil, black pepper, and 1/8 teaspoon of salt.
 Serve the skewers with the dip.